-Did you know that you can save money on your car insurance by signing your policy before it ends?
+Did you know that you can save money on your premium by renewing your policy before it ends?
 Insurance companies typically refer to this as the early signing discount.
-This is a way for insurers to reward you for showing initiative and loyalty by staying with them
+This is a way for insurers to reward you for showing initiative and loyalty.

 Staying on the lookout for benefits like this is a great way to lower your premium.
 Your rates can increase for many reasons at any time.
-So, watching out for customer rewards like this is one of the best ways to keep your prices low.
-Most of the time, you can get discounts from your auto insurer for things like:
+So, watching out for perks like this is one of the best ways to keep your prices low.
+The early signing auto insurance discount is only one of many incentives insurers offer to keep your loyalty.

-Keep in mind that each company treats every discount uniquely.
-For example, some providers may offer you a nice discount for signing early, while others may not.
-And some may want you to sign longer in advance to be able to claim the discount than others.
-It’ll just depend on which insurer you decide to do business with.
+Keep in mind that each insurer treats every discount uniquely.
+For example, some providers may offer you a savings when you sign early, while others may not.
+And some may want you to renew longer in advance than others.
+It’ll just depend on which carrier you decide to do business with.

-In this article, we’ll help you understand how to get this discount.
-This includes a breakdown of how it works.
-We’ll also make sure that you know the difference between this and similar discounts.
-Finally, you’ll learn which companies offer it.
+In this article, we’ll tell you all about the early signing discount.
+This includes a breakdown of how to qualify and the difference between early signing discount and similar rewards.
+Finally, you’ll learn which insurance companies offer it.

 Find the best car insurance deal